Data Protection Policy

 All our employees are aware that hard copy personal information should be kept in a locked filing cabinet, drawer, or safe.

 Employees are aware of their roles and responsibilities when their role involves the processing of data.
-All employees are instructed to store files or written information of a confidential nature in a secure manner so that are only accessed by people who have a need and a right to access them and to ensure that screen locks are implemented on all PCs, laptops etc when unattended.
-No files or written information of a confidential nature are to be left where they can be read by unauthorised people.
+All employees are instructed to store files or written information of a confidential nature in a secure manner so that is only accessed by people who have a need and a right to access them and to ensure that screen locks are implemented on all PCs, laptops, etc when unattended.
+No files or written information of a confidential nature are to be left where they can be read by unauthorized people.

-Where data is computerised, it should be coded, encrypted or password protected both on a local hard drive and on a network drive that is regularly backed up.
+Where data is computerized, it should be coded, encrypted or password-protected both on a local hard drive and on a network drive that is regularly backed up.
 If a copy is kept on removable storage media, that media must itself be kept in a locked filing cabinet, drawer, or safe.

 Employees must always use the passwords provided to access the computer system and not abuse them by passing them on to people who should not have them.

-Personal data relating to employees should not be kept or transported on laptops, USB sticks, or similar devices, unless prior authorisation has been received.
+Personal data relating to employees should not be kept or transported on laptops, USB sticks, or similar devices unless prior authorization has been received.
 Where personal data is recorded on any such device it should be protected by:

 ensuring that data is recorded on such devices only where absolutely necessary.